nationalarchives/front-end-development-guide/development-guide.md

 To ensure we meet our [legal duty to ensure our services are accessible to users](https://www.gov.uk/guidance/accessibility-requirements-for-public-sector-websites-and-apps#who-has-to-meet-the-2018-accessibility-regulations) the code reviewer will:

-1. Check compliance with the Web Content Accessibility Guidelines (WCAG 2.1) using the [W3C Quick Reference](https://www.w3.org/WAI/WCAG21/quickref/?currentsidebar=%23col_overview&levels=aaa&technologies=smil%2Cflash%2Csl) and an automated tool such as [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) or [WAVE](https://wave.webaim.org)
+1. Check compliance with the Web Content Accessibility Guidelines (WCAG 2.1) using the [W3C Quick Reference](https://www.w3.org/WAI/WCAG21/quickref/?currentsidebar=%23col_overview&levels=aaa&technologies=smil%2Cflash%2Csl) and an automated tool such as [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) or [WAVE](https://wave.webaim.org) **in addition to manual testing**.
 2. Ensure the site remains accessible in the event that JavaScript and CSS are not available
 3. Take a broad view of accessibility considerations that may be relevant, paying particular attention to ensuring we have done all that is possible to make things as accessible as possible.
 Resources to help with this judgement include:
     * the [Understanding disabilities and impairments: user profiles](https://www.gov.uk/government/publications/understanding-disabilities-and-impairments-user-profiles) by GDS